jayalfredprufrock/nestjs-typebox/README.md

         examples: ['Figaro'],
     }),
     microchip: Type.String(){
+        minLength: 10,
         description: 'Secret microchip number.
-Not sent to client' },
+Not sent to client',
+        errorMessage: '"microchip" is required and must be at least 10 characters.'
+    },
 });